 What Is The Cost Of Tooth Filling In Turkey?

 The cost of tooth filling varies widely between countries.
-It can be five times more expensive in the UK when compared to Turkey.
+It can be three times more expensive in the UK when compared to Turkey.

 The cost of tooth filling in the UK further depends on the expertise of the dentist, their qualifications, and the location of the clinic (exclusive of the aftercare).